 - Learn adaptive life skills through a full on-campus experience, living and learning in a traditional college environment.

-- Have a significant field experience in off-campus employment and will acquire the necessary skills to thrive in the workplace.
+- Have a significant field experience in off-campus employment.

 - Learn to structure their independent leisure activities and free time under the safety net of the VUnited Scholars Program.